NuschtOS/nixos-modules/README.md

 - Easy Postgres upgrades between major versions, easy installation of extensions including `pg_stat_statements` and timer for pg_repack
 - Higher level configuration of Blackbox exporter's dnsProbes and httpProbes for Prometheus
 - Easy integration of Matrix Synapse, Element Web and extra Oembed providers
+- Check if network kernel modules could be missing in initrd and deterministic luks unlock order
 - Configure Nextcloud Apps Memories Apps and properly setup efficient preview generation
 - Predone Nginx config for Minio console and object storage (S3)
 - Restricted nix remote builders which can only execute remote builds